flurick/krita-animation-plugins/README.md

 ## XSheet
 #### ✏️ Planning phase
 The widgets that makke up horizontal timelines tend to get complicated.
 This is the more classic list of frames per second.

+## Scripts
+There are many little function that would be nice to have, fortunatily we can script a lot of them using python.
+We can even get a little menu with plugin https://krita-artists.org/t/script-runner/126242
+Examples can be found here: https://krita-artists.org/t/storeroom-of-scripts/58681